TrellixVulnTeam/swahilipython_SCMU/Doc/library/sys.rst

 .. function:: setrecursionlimit(limit)

    Set the maximum depth of the Python interpreter stack to *limit*.
-This limit prevents infinite recursion from causing an overflow of the C stack and crashing Python.
+This limit prevents infinite recursion kutoka causing an overflow of the C stack and crashing Python.

    The highest possible limit is platform-dependent.
 A user may need to set the